-As it stands there is not sufficient evidence to show that residents and visitors to the apartments and houses can safely exit the building and that evacuation can take place without resulting in potential hazards to the public and emergency services.
-The agent has been requested to address this as a matter of urgency in terms of the guidance set out in the Planning Practice Guidance and to meet the requirements of policy ENV7 of the Pendle Local Plan Part 1: Core Strategy.
+A Flood Evacuation Plan has now been submitted which will enable residents and visitors to the apartments and houses to safely exit the building and provide emergency evacuation to take place without resulting in potential hazards to the public and emergency services.
+This meets the guidance set out in the Planning Practice Guidance and the requirements of policy ENV7 of the Pendle Local Plan Part 1: Core Strategy and therefore is acceptable.